 Broken Hill is a picturesque region of Outback NSW.
 The nearby Living Desert Sculptures is a collection of sandstone art created by international artists in 1993.
 Fans of the movie Mad Max will want to visit the Mad Max Museum in Silverton, where the movie was filmed.
 Nearby Mundi Mundi Plains Lookout offers spectacular views of the vast plains.

 You can get to many places up and down the NSW coast and in Hunter Valley region by taking a train from Sydney using an Opal card.
 The Greyhound buses go everywhere else.
-During the high season, especially around Christmas and New Year holidays, you’ll want to plan ahead.
+During the high season, especially around Christmas and New Year holidays, you’ll want to plan and book ahead.
 Accommodation books out months in advance, especially in Sydney.

 Mobile reception in Australia can be spotty, especially in the country and Outback.
 Bring a paper map, let someone know where you’re heading, and when to expect your return, and always fill up the petrol tank whenever you pass a petrol station in remote areas – sometimes it could be hundreds of miles before the next one.
 Always keep an eye out for wildlife in and around the road, especially kangaroos which are most active at dawn and dusk.